danitso/terraform-module-clouddk-server-selector/README.md

 # terraform-module-clouddk-server-selector
-Terraform Module for selecting a Cloud.dk server based on hardware requirements
+Terraform Module for selecting a Cloud.dk server package based on hardware requirements